batimentb/shelf-cms/README.md

 ##Documentation
 We are writing the documentation, it should be available soon.
+##Examples
+Examples are available in the examples/ directory.
 ##Installation
 Want to try Shelf ?
 Install it and its dependencies with pip :
 pip install shelfcms